BONE GRAFTS IN SPINAL FUSION

 Bone Morphogenetic Proteins (BMPs):

 Bone morphogenetic proteins (BMPs) are a group of naturally occurring proteins that play a critical role in bone formation and healing.
 Surgeons can use these as an alternative or in combination with traditional bone grafts.
-The production of BMPs get produced through genetic engineering and available in synthetic forms.
+The production of BMPs get produced through genetic engineering and are available in synthetic forms.
 For this purpose, they seem highly potent in promoting bone growth and fusion.
 However, Surgeons reserve BMPs for specific cases because of potential complications, such as inflammation and excessive bone growth.

 New Technology for a Bone Graft